topherhunt/cheatsheets/elixir/commands.md

-# Useful commands for Elixir / Phoenix / Mix
+# Useful commands for Elixir / Mix

-## Run a console, script, or function
+## Running code

-    # start a bare iex console (not within the project context)
+  * `iex` - start a bare iex console (not within the project context)
-    iex

-    # start an iex console in this project (w all dependencies loaded)
+  * `iex -S mix` - start a console within this project
-    iex -S mix
+    - all dependencies will be loaded, all modules will be available

-    # run a specific script
+  * `mix run priv/repo/do_a_thing.exs` - run a script within this project context
-    # (args can be accessed via `System.argv()`)
-    mix run priv/repo/seeds.exs
+    - The script will have access to all dependencies, modules, etc.
+    - Access script args via `System.argv()`

-    # run a specific function
+  * `mix run -e MyApp.Module.some_function("one")` - run a specific function in your code
-    mix run -e MyApp.Module.execute_some_function("one")

 ## Dependencies

-    # installs all deps and lists current version of each
+  * `mix deps.get` - install all deps and list installed version of each
-    mix deps.get

-    # updates all deps to latest version (within constraints)
+  * `mix deps.update --all` - update all deps to the latest version (within constraints)

-    mix deps.update --all
+  * `mix deps.compile` - recompile all deps

-    # recompile deps if you've manually modified their code
+    - Useful if you've modified a dep's source code for debugging purposes.
-    mix deps.compile

-    # recompile a dependency (useful if you're hacking the dep code to troubleshoot)
-    mix deps.compile ueberauth_auth0

-    # Force-recompile all deps (can fix some weird undefined func errors)
-    mix deps.compile --force
+  * `mix deps.compile --force` - force-recompile all deps
+    - Useful if you're seeing nonsensical "undefined function" errors. (corrupt state?)

-## Code formatting
+## Formatting

-    mix format # be careful what you wish for
+  * `mix format` - format all your code.
+Be careful what you wish for!

-## Phoenix

-    mix phx new app_name (syntax?)

-    # Generate a context, schema, and scaffold controller / templates
-    mix phx.gen.html Accounts User users name:string email:string password_hash:string last_signed_in_at:utc_datetime

-    mix phx.server

 ## Ecto

-    mix ecto.create

-    mix ecto.migrate

-    mix ecto.rollback
+  * `mix ecto.create`

+  * `mix ecto.migrate`

+  * `mix ecto.rollback`

+  * `mix ecto.drop`

+  * `mix ecto.gen.migration create_user`

-    mix ecto.drop
+  * `MIX_ENV=test mix ecto.reset`

-    mix ecto.gen.migration create_user

-    MIX_ENV=test mix ecto.reset

 ## Tests

-    # run test suite (auto migrates db first)
-    mix test

-    # run test suite with pry debugging enabled
+  * `mix test` - run the whole test suite
-    # (add `IEx.pry` to your code to open a debugger there)
-    iex -S mix test --trace

-    # run just a single test file
-    mix test path/to/folder/or/file.exs

-    # run just a single test
+  * `mix test path/to/folder/or/file.exs:31` - run just a single test
-    mix test path/to/folder/or/file.exs:31

-`mix test --trace` is useful for debugging.
-It a) prints each test case that it runs,
-b) prints time taken so you can identify slow tests, and c) runs test synchronously so you can identify tests that are flapping due to race conditions.

-## Phoenix app: Common setup workflow
-(TODO: This probably belongs in a "How to spin up a new Phx app" guide)

-    mix phx new app_name # (syntax?)

-    # Update dependencies as needed

-    mix deps.get

-    # Update JS config & dependencies as needed

-    cd assets/ && npm install

-    mix ecto.create

-    mix ecto.gen.migration create_user

-    # Fill in the migrations & schemas for any new models

-    mix ecto.migrate
+  * `mix test --trace` - runs tests in "trace" mode (verbose, all tests synchronous)
+    - Can help detect whether a flap is due to a race condition since async is disabled.

+  * Add a debugger to your test:
+    - Add `IEx.pry()` to your code
+    - Ensure that module has `require IEx`
-    mix test
+    - Run tests in interactive mode: `iex -S mix test --trace`

-    mix phx.server

 ## Help & docs

-    # list ALL mix tasks & generators
+  * `mix help` - list all available mix tasks
-    mix help

-    # show docs for a particular task
+  * `mix help phx.gen.schema` - show docs for a task
-    mix help phx.gen.schema

-    # open docs on a package (e.g. elixir, mix, phoenix, ecto)
-    # (alias of `mix hex.docs open --offline PACKAGE_NAME`)
+  * `mix hex.docs open --offline ecto_sql` - open the docs for a package (and cache them)
-    hexdocs PACKAGE_NAME
+    - (I have it aliased to `hexdocs ecto_sql`)